erancha/urban-geo-pulse/architecture/architecture-document-phase-1-REST.md

 ### Messaging
 The various services communicate with each other using various messaging methods.
 Each method was selected based on the specific requirements from the services.
 Here are the various messaging methods used in the system:

 -	The [Receiver](#receiver-service) service exposes a REST API.
-Since it is the de-facto standard for most of the API consumers, and since this service is going to be used by different types of devices, it’s best to go for the most widely-used messaging method, which is REST API.<br>In [phase 2](architecture-document-phase-2-MQTT.md) MQTT will be considered as a second messaging method.
+Since it is the de-facto standard for most of the API consumers, and since this service is going to be used by different types of devices, it’s best to go for the most widely-used messaging method, which is REST API.<br>In [phase 2](architecture-document-phase-2-MQTT.md), MQTT will be considered as a alternate messaging method.

 -	The pipeline services ([Mobilization-sorter](#mobilization-sorter-service), [Locations-finder](#locations-finder-service) and [Activity-aggregator](#activity-aggregator-service)) will communicate thru Kafka.
 The reason for that is there is no requirement for a synchronous handling of the messages, and the pipeline services do not report back to the Receiver service when the handling is done.
 In addition, Kafka adds a layer of Fault Tolerance that does not exist in a REST API (all messages are persisted in Kafka logs, and can be consumed and re-consumed in case of failures).